EdApp by SafetyCulture

 9. Products that go well together stay together

-Using your displays to cross-sell particular goods is another visual merchandising requirement.
+Using your displays to cross-sell particular goods is another important requirement on how to become a visual merchandiser.
 By using your point of sale data, you can find out which products are great to cross-sell with each other and how to rearrange your product displays.

 Cross-merchandising is an excellent strategy to boost the average basket size of your shoppers.
 By strategically grouping goods that complement one another, you simplify their shopping experience while also providing them with options they might not have initially considered.